-Findings/Trouvailles, edited by the award-winning author Douglas Hunter, presents an intriguing piece of the Canadian past that has been discovered by a member of the Champlain Society.
-Each month will offer a new surprise: an archival document, a piece of correspondence, a baptismal record, an old newspaper report, film footage, a work of art, an object of material culture.
-The Findings will be the subject of a learned discussion (in either official language) that, in the typical style of Champlain Society publications, will illuminate the content and context of the new “find”.
-Contributions will be informed, but not necessarily scholarly.
-Findings/Trouvailles will provide Champlain Society members with a way to share their passion for the people of the past and explain how these artifacts speak to them.
-The items need not be in a Canadian collection, but will enhance our understanding of Canadian history.
+Findings/Trouvailles is a regular online feature of the Champlain Society that presents an intriguing piece of the Canadian past.
+Every posting offers a new surprise: an archival document, a piece of correspondence, a baptismal record, an old newspaper report, film footage, a work of art, a sound recording, an object of material culture—even an entire building.
+Each “finding” or “trouvaille” is the subject of a learned discussion that, in the typical style of Champlain Society publications, illuminates the content and context of the “find.”
+Through Findings/Trouvailles, the Champlain Society provides everyone with a passion for Canadian history to share their interest in the people and events of the past and to explain how these artifacts speak to them.
+The items need not be in a Canadian collection, but they should enhance our understanding of Canadian history.

-Editorial Committee: Tina Adcock, Patrice Dutil, Douglas Hunter, Stacy Nation-Knapper
+Editorial Committee: Stacy Nation-Knapper (Chair), Tina Adcock, Patrice Dutil

 Discovery of the Baptismal Certificate of Samuel de Champlain by Janet Ritch (October 2013)